-The MSEL program is designed to fit a student’s busy schedule while also accommodating the organisations the partner with us.
-The typical stages for an organisation that wish to partner with MSEL are as follows:
+The MSEL program is designed to fit a student’s busy schedule while also accommodating the organisations that partner with us.
+The typical stages for an organisation that wishes to partner with MSEL are as follows:

 - NFP proposes a project for the next MSEL participant intake.

 - Should the proposal be successful, the NFP will pitch the project to MSEL participants.